top of page

 1. Choose Your Adventure

-Each Folklore experience begins with selecting your theme:
+Each Folklore experience begins with selecting a theme:

 • Monster Hunt – Our flagship medieval fantasy where villagers must identify the monster and their henchmen before it's too late